 This article contain information generally on the organs of speech: the meaning of the organs of speech, parts of the organs of speech and functions

-This article contain information generally on the organs of speech: the meaning of the organs of speech, the parts of the organs of speech and their functions to producing speech.
+This article contains general information on the organs of speech: the meaning of the organs of speech, the parts of the organs of speech and their functions in producing speech.

 Meaning Of Organs Of Speech